chaoxu/chaoxu.github.io/posts/2019-04-27-union-of-intervals-in-sql.md

 Unfortunately, once you know how the entire algorithm goes, one can see its performance does not look promising.
 Also, making it work in Hive is next to impossible due to Hive's limitations on joins and subqueries.

+[Itzik Ben-Gan](http://tsql.solidq.com/) has [written](https://www.itprotoday.com/development-techniques-and-management/packing-date-intervals) [multiple](https://blogs.solidq.com/en/sqlserver/packing-intervals/) [articles](https://www.itprotoday.com/sql-server/new-solution-packing-intervals-problem) on how to solve this problem.
+I recommend reading them to learn various tricks.
+In fact, my solution here is quite similar to one of Ben-Gan's.

+# Using basic SQL
 Here we will try to implement an algorithm using the most basic of SQL, so it would even work in Hive.
 We first build a table, such that $(p,i)$ is in the table shows that there are precisely $i$ points overlapping $p$.

 ```sql